Test crossing

 What did we do?

-The aim of the project was to set up and permanently operate a (separate & not StVO-bound) test field for automated and connected driving, consisting of a test intersection including the necessary intersection-side infrastructure (associated partner Siemens) such as traffic areas, traffic lights, sensors and V2X communication infrastructure, on which various tests on automated driving are carried out, especially in interaction with "vulnerable road users" such as cyclists and pedestrians.
+The goal of the project was to build and permanently operate a (separated & not road traffic regulations-compliant) test field for automated and connected driving, consisting of a test intersection including the necessary intersection-side infrastructure (associated partner Siemens) such as traffic areas, traffic light systems, sensor technology, and V2X communication infrastructure.

 How did we do it?